mfarache/jekyll-now/_posts/2020-05-01-S3-Exam-101-features.md

 - We can wire s3 events with other s3 services such as SNS, SQS or Lambda whenever CRUD operations occur on s3 objects.

-I will ellaborate a bit more on this last point as we had the chance to use this pattern in our last project It's very common integration patters when building serverless event driven solutions, for example when a S3 event triggers a lambda function.
+I will ellaborate a bit more on this last point as we had the chance to use this pattern in our last project.

+It's very common integration patters when building serverless event driven solutions, for example when a S3 event triggers a lambda function.

 Things to be watched watch are consistency as it may take a while till the object is replicated across every AZ.
 Luckily enough for us our S3 events arrive via SNS topic, so we could put a SQS reader with a 5 second delay to guarantee that once we go to the bucket the document is there.

 We used versioning metadata as a "belt and braces" approach.

 It's a common pattern to process s3 events and retrieve its metadata afterwards.

-If we are using S3 Standard across multiple Availability Zones there is no guarantee that once we call the getObject (latest) function we retrieve exactly the same document that was source of our event.
+We re using S3 Standard across multiple AZ's.
+Therefore there is no guarantee that once we call the getObject (latest) function we retrieve exactly the same document that was source of our event.
 This is due to the eventual consistency across AZ's.
-Also we do not knowif maybe other writer created a new version different to our version.
+Also we do not know if maybe other writer created a new version different to our version.

 If versioning is enabled, we will receive the versionIdentifier that will help us to figure out which is the right object to retrieve.